 In 1989, Bill McKibben wrote the first account for a general audience of global warming.
 The End of Nature has become an environmental classic.
 He has since written a score of other books on nature and culture.
 Most recently, Deep Economy has helped awaken and fuel a movement to restore local economies.

-Now, for the first time, the best of McKibben's essays—fiery, magical, and infused with his uniquely soulful investigations of modern life—are collected in a single volume.
-Whether meditating on today’s golden age in radio, the natural place of biting black flies in our lives, or the patriotism of a grandmother fighting to get corporate money out of politics, McKibben inspires us to become better caretakers of the Earth—and of one another.
+In the decades since The End of Nature, he has also written dozens of essays for many of America's most prominent publications.
+In this reader, McKibben's investigations of modern life are collected for the first time in a single volume.
+Whether meditating on today’s golden age in radio, the natural place of biting black flies in our lives, or the patriotism of a grandmother fighting to get corporate money out of politics, McKibben's timeless humor and realism calls readers to become better caretakers of the Earth and its many inhabitants.